nhc12/Nicolas-Hernandez/README.md

 ![image](https://user-images.githubusercontent.com/89788967/155826917-63170429-73f4-49b9-ba3c-4ea94ed78dff.png)

 ![image](https://user-images.githubusercontent.com/89788967/155826987-9e7501a9-659b-4aae-b5da-7e7b81c9fc9c.png)
+Source: The new challenges facing Canada's small businesses (RBC Economics Studies)

 ## Recommendations

 * If you were to advise the company, what products or services would you suggest they offer?
-Taking inspiration of a Global leader like SoFi could allow Lending Loop to diversify and increase their user base.
+Taking inspiration of a Global leader like SoFi, Lending Loop could diversify to other areas of lending where Canadians have a high level of debt and/or high premiums: Home Loans and Insurance .
 For reference, these are the different services that Sofi offers:

 ![image](https://user-images.githubusercontent.com/89788967/155827425-d4ced48e-97f8-4098-95b0-2fda42cc1fab.png)

-it will be suggested to focus on areas where Canadians have a high level of debt or high premiums: Home Loans and Insurance
+Source: SoFi.com

 * Why do you think that offering this product or service would benefit the company?
-The company will benefit to increase the userbase and diversify its funding fron individual lenders.
+The company will benefit of a bigger market (insurance market: CAD 69.8 billion and mortgages: CAD 1.4 trillion - Ontario alone).
+This will also mean that Lending Loop will have to increase its source of funding beyond individual lenders (e.g. venture capital) to be able to expand into these markets and most importantly maintain competitive and attracctive to investors.

 * What technologies would this additional product or service utilize? blockchain technologies can allow to create a distributed ledger where investors and home loan clients can

-* Why are these technologies appropriate for your solution? provide support
+* Why are these technologies appropriate for your solution?

 ## Sources